RelativisticMechanic/RelativisticMechanic/README.md

 On the computing side of things, I'm pursuing a degree in Bachelors of Science in Programming and Data Science from the Indian Institute of Technology, Madras.

-I've programmed in Python, C++, C#, x86 assembly.
+I've programmed in Python, C++, C#, x86 assembly, and JavaScript.
 I'm also experienced with tools such as Paint.NET, Blender, Unity, Godot and ANSYS FLUent.
-I'm familiar with low level graphics APIs like OpenGL.
+I'm familiar with low level graphics APIs like OpenGL, WebGL as well as somewhat higher level APIs like SDL and HTML5 Canvas.

 Some other stuff that interests me: history, linguistics, archaeogenetics, along with philosophy.